Charges, Remissions and Payments

 Any charges made in respect of individual pupils must not exceed the actual cost of providing the optional extra activity, divided equally by the number of pupils participating.
 It must not therefore include an element of subsidy for any other pupils wishing to participate in the activity whose parents are unwilling or unable to pay the full charge.

-The school can and will ask for voluntary contributions to support any school activities which might include:
+The school can and will ask for voluntary contributions to support any school activities which might include educational visits, residential visits and other curriculum activities, e.g. school-based workshops run by external providers.

 In general, the school will:

 Although the law states that, in general, all education provided during school hours must be free, instrumental and vocal music tuition is an exception to that rule.
-The Charges for Music Tuition (England) Regulation 2007 set out the circumstances in which charges can be made for tuition in playing a musical instrument, including vocal tuition.
-Charges may be made for vocal or instrumental tuition provided either individually or to groups of any size, provide that the tuition is provided at the request of the pupil’s parent.
-In essence, this means that they agree to the child receiving tuition during the school day by a qualified tutor.
+The Charges for Music Tuition (England) Regulations 2007 set out the circumstances in which charges can be made for tuition in playing a musical instrument, including vocal tuition.
+Charges may be made for vocal or instrumental tuition provided either individually or to groups of any size, provide that the tuition is provided at the request (by agreement and consent) of the pupil’s parent.
+In essence, this means that parents’ must agree to the child receiving tuition during the school day by a qualified tutor.
 Charges may not exceed the cost of the provision, including the cost of staff who provide the tuition.
 Charges do not apply to children who are looked after by a local authority.